Tobacco Premium - FAQs

-- This certification must be renewed each year during annual open enrollment in order to receive the reduced medical premium.
-To report a change in tobacco usage mid-year please contact the Benefits Department directly via email at email@example.com.
+- This certification must be renewed each year during annual Open Enrollment in order to avoid the medical premium.
+To report a change in tobacco usage mid-year, please contact the Benefits Department directly via email at email@example.com.

 A tobacco user is a person who has used tobacco in the past 3 months.
 Tobacco use applies to all types of tobacco products that are smoked (cigarettes, cigars, cigarillos, pipes, electronic cigarettes, vaping products or hookah), applied to the gums (chewing tobacco, dip, and loose tobacco) and/or inhaled (snuff).

 The tobacco premium is $50.00 per month (or $600.00 per year).

 - Cigarettes, cigars, cigarillos, pipes, chewing tobacco, snuff, dip, loose tobacco smoked via a pipe, hand rolled cigarettes, or hookah, electronic cigarettes, vaping products, and any other tobacco product - regardless of the frequency or method of use.

 - We expect members of Loyola University Chicago to report honestly.